AlvaroCori/SIS_INTEL_PRACTICA_6/README.md

 2. The domain was assigned an one speaker and is consistency.
 3. A speaker can give a speech in that domain but is not consistent with other schedules or speakers.

+## Diagram of a simple solution
 ![case_assign](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/algorithm_case.png)
+#### Own Elaboration
+## Assignation of the calendar during the execution of the algorithm
 ![case_assign_schedules](https://github.com/AlvaroCori/SIS_INTEL_PRACTICA_6/blob/main/img/algorithm_case_assigneds.png)
+#### Own Elaboration

 ## Experiments And Results

 ## Conclusions
+A restricted backtrack could be implemented by applying a graph of speakers connected to each other according to their schedules.
+Most of the restrictions could be implemented but the case of international speakers still needs to be correctly implemented.
+The backjumping algorithm can perhaps be used to optimize larger schedules but for this case in which at most last 5 days of the week the backtrack algorithm is fast enough to evaluate the situation and achieve a complete assignment by distributing the schedules between the speakers.

 ## Bibliography